hershyz/hershyz/README.md

 ## 👋 &nbsp;Hey there!
 I'm Hrishikesh.

 - 🎓 Student at the Gwinnett School of Mathematics, Science, and Technology.
-- 💻 Currently exploring ML and fullstack.
+- 💻 Currently exploring ML and fullstack frameworks.
 - ⚙️ Working on [HackGwinnett](https://github.com/hackgwinnett).

 <br>